Stanford-NavLab/gnss_lib_py/docs/source/contributing.rst

        git checkout -b your-name/name-of-your-bugfix-or-feature

+2. Update your local :code:`poetry` environment to include all packages being used by using :code:`poetry install`

-2. Make changes and document them appropriately.
+3. Make changes and document them appropriately.

-3. When you're done making changes run all the tests with:
+4. When you're done making changes run all the tests with:

    .. code-block:: bash

       poetry shell
       python -m pytest

-4. When you're ready to commit changes follow the steps below to minimize unnecessary merging.
+5. When you're ready to commit changes follow the steps below to minimize unnecessary merging.
 This is especially important if multiple people are working on the same branch.
 If you pull new changes, then repeat the tests above to double check that everything is still working